varunmalladi/varunmalladi.github.io/_pages/about.md

 Aside from mathematics, I enjoy developing software, particularly low-level programs.
 Compilers and graphics are two areas I'm interested in at the moment.
 Check out the [Programming tab]() above to see what I've been working on.

-And aside from even that, I try draw and write.
+And aside from even that, I draw and write.